Arbitration Management

 - AI case assessment: Posture analysis grounded in the collective agreement and the evidence attached to the grievance file

-- Established facts: Facts extracted from evidence documents and organised on the case record, ready for the hearing brief
+- Established facts: Facts extracted from evidence documents and organized on the case record, ready for the hearing brief

 - Evidence summaries: Summarised evidence — emails, memos, disciplinary letters — linked back to the originals with citations